BYates1289/Hi-Lo-MS2/README.md

                 </ul>
             <li id="imagery">Imagery</li>
                 <ul>
                     <li>The images used really make the project feel authentic.
-The playing cards (especially the Royals), look particularly great!
 The background is a subtle image displaying the cards suits and goes well with the Poker table theme I was going for.</li>
                 </ul>
             <li id="wireframes">Wireframes</li>
                 <ul>